qadron/gloox/README.md

 For the _Add-on_ feature see [Tiq](https://github.com/qadron/tiq?tab=readme-ov-file#add-ons).

-### Groups
+### Groups/Channels

 You can group and/or assing duty/purpose to your _Agents_ by creating channels/shared structures across them.

-There is one such example below, where two Agents share a group named `my_agents`, in addition to the group `data`, used for internal purposes.
+There is one such example below, where two Agents share a group named `my_agents`, in addition to the group `channel`, used for initial/internal purposes.

 ```ruby
 require 'gloox'